end2endzone/end2endzone-hugo/content/blog/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 In the loop function, one can call the _hasChanged() m_ethod to know if the PWM value has changed since the last call or call the _getPwmValue()_ function to get the last PWM value observed by the _RcReceiverSignal_ instance.

-From a PWM value,&nbsp;one can call the _getSignalValue()_ or _getDeviceSignalValue()_ methods to convert a given PWM signal from a known device combination to a transmitter value (within -150% to +150%).
+From a PWM value, one can call the _getSignalValue()_ or _getDeviceSignalValue()_ methods to convert a given PWM signal from a known device combination to a transmitter value (within -150% to +150%).

 ## Demo